Test your Internet speed

 - 6 Mbit/s or faster for 720p content

-- 2.5 Mbit/s or faster for standard-definition content
+- 2.5 Mbit/s or faster for SD (standard definition) content

 To check your Internet speed, ask your Internet service provider (ISP) or use an online bandwidth test on a device that's on the same network as your Apple TV.
 Internet connection speeds vary depending on your ISP and other factors.